Redocly/redocly-cli/.changeset/moody-parents-fry.md

 "@redocly/openapi-core": patch
 ---

-Added a platform check so `@redocly/openapi-core` doesn't fail when running inside a worker.
+Added a platform check so `@redocly/openapi-core` can support running inside a worker.